 projectedMonthlyConsumption = (currentMonthDataConsumption / totalDaysOfDataConsumption) * DaysInMonth

-- currentMonthDataConsumption = total data consumed in the current month.
+- currentMonthDataConsumption = the total data consumed in the current month.

 - totalDaysOfDataConsumption = the number of days passed in the current month (includes days with no recorded data).

-- DaysInMonth = total number of days in the month.
+- DaysInMonth = the total number of days in the month.

 For example, in a 30-day month, if at the end of the 15th day the instance has received 10 TB of data, the projected data consumption will be (10 TB / 15) * 30 = 20 TB.